xmos/lib_mic_array/examples/AN00236_app_add_block_processing/README.rst

 -------

 This example is based on `AN00218: High Resolution Delay and Sum <https://www.xmos.com/support/appnotes/AN00218>`_.
-It adds the ability for block processing of audio data and configuration options for 16 kHz sample rate and 16 bit sample resolution.
+It adds the ability for block processing of audio data.
+This is useful e.g. for keyword recognition algorithms. sample rate (16 kHz, 48 kHz) and sample resolution (16 bit, 32 bit) are configurable.

 This document is a supplementary to AN00218.